1. Ensure you’re using GOOD quality products

 Brush your scalp (+hair) with a Bristle and Nylon brush, this is stimulating and exfoliating.
 You can also use a scalp scrub.

-If you have a plastic shower cap, put it on (it will keep your body heat in and allow the oils to penetrate deeper), and for an extra at home spa moment, we love wrapping our head in Stray & Wander towel.
+If you have a plastic shower cap, put it on (it will keep your body heat in and allow the oils to penetrate deeper), and for an extra at home spa moment, we love wrapping our head in this turkish cotton Hair Towel.

 Relax for 30mins… to three hours!
 Or, leave it in overnight, just cover your pillow with a towel.

-Cleanse twice with good quality products (Innersense Organic Beauty or Hairstory), condition as usual.
+Cleanse twice with good quality products like Innersense Organic Beauty, condition as usual.
 Feel free to leave your conditioner in as long as possible!
 This also contains great moisture.